1940 Cochinchina uprising: Historical background

-In June 1940, France was invaded by the Nazi troops.
+In June 1940, France was invaded by the Germany troops.
 Given this opportunity, in September, the Japanese invaded the colonised-by-France Indochina peninsula.
 From here, Vietnam was controlled by two foreign powers, the French and the Japanese.
 The Vietnamese appear to have expected Japanese support for the uprising, given the fact that the Japanese had been aiding most other Southeast Asian nations with the hope that they would support the plan for the Greater East Asia Co-Prosperity Sphere.
 Instead, the Vietnamese denounced the Japanese as traitors for not helping them achieve independence from French colonial rule.
 With the anti-French spirit and the Bac Son Uprising, many people from South Vietnamese provinces revolted against the French and Japanese.
 In Southern Indochina, the French had to deal with claims from Thailand which, backed by the Japanese, demanded territories situated to the Northwest of Cambodia's Tonle Sap and on the right bank of the Mekong River in Laos.
 Units of Vietnamese troops were sent to the front to fight the Thais.
 Some of these units stationed in Saigon decided to rebel against being sent to the front.
-This plan was part of the program of the Party Committee for Cochin-China which from June 1940 on had actively prepared for an uprising.
-A plan of action was worked out with the aim of combining the actions of military units in revolt with those of worker and peasant organizations throughout Cochin-China.
+This plan was part of the program of the Party Committee for Cochinchina which from June 1940 on had actively prepared for an uprising.
+A plan of action was worked out with the aim of combining the actions of military units in revolt with those of worker and peasant organizations throughout Cochinchina.
 As it so happened, the French did not go to war with Thailand, and thus they could devote their whole strength against the insurgents and easily decimated the South Vietnamese ICP.
 With this, it can be said that the insurgents who carried out the uprising had initially believed that Thailand would involve themselves in the conflict, causing a distraction to the French, which would help them, unfortunately for them, this would not happen.